txst-cs-smartfall/SmartFallMM-Dataset/README.md

    - The system captures data at 30 frames per second (FPS).
 The number of rows will depend on the duration of the activity recorded.
 For example, if the recording lasts for T seconds, the number of rows will be approximately 30xT.

 ## Multimodal-Ready Subjects:
-The following subjects are fully available across all modalities (i.e., Watch/Phone accelerometer + gyroscope, Meta sensors, and Skeleton data), and are ready to use for model training, evaluation, and analysis.
+The following subjects are fully available across all modalities (i.e., Watch/Phone accelerometer, Meta sensors, and Skeleton data), and are ready to use for model training, evaluation, and analysis.
 - Young Group (12 subjects): [29, 30, 31, 34, 36, 37, 38, 39, 43, 44, 45, 46]
-- Old Group (16 subjects - excluding gyroscope of meta sensors): [2, 3, 4, 5, 7, 9, 10, 11, 15, 16, 17, 18, 19, 22, 23, 47]
+- Old Group (16 subjects): [2, 3, 4, 5, 7, 9, 10, 11, 15, 16, 17, 18, 19, 22, 23, 47]

 We are actively processing and validating the remaining subjects to ensure consistent availability across all modalities.
 These will be added in future releases.
 Stay tuned!